radiah23/MassMedicaidPy/README.md

 ### Assumptions

 - The user using this is a U.S. Citizen/ Permenant Resident and a Massachussetts resident
-- The user using this is an adult according to Massachussetts
+- The user using this is an adult according to Massachussetts otherwise it does not process the results
+- The dependents can be of any age
 - The age of the user and their dependents have is the year (not calculating for months and days)
 - The dependents of the user live in the same household as the user using this package
 - The dependents of the user have the same citizenship, state as the user
+- Total income must be calculated and provided as total annual household income (users must calculate this themselves)
+- The user is assumed to be the primary caretaker when dependents are present
+- Federal Poverty Level (FPL) data is based on the 2024 guidelines so the threshold might change annually

 ### 1. Household Information Module
 Defines the main user-facing classes.